satya164/quik/README.md

 ## How it works

-The idea behind `quik` is very simple.
-Whenever a request for a JavaScript file is received, a `webpack` config is generated for the file on the fly, the file is then transpiled with `webpack`, and the server responds with the generated bundle instead of the original script.
+`quik` is just an abstraction on top of `webpack`.
+It includes a base `webpack` config and generates appropriate config files when needed.
+For example, when the `quik` server receives a request for a JavaScript file, it generates a `webpack` config on the fly, the file is then transpiled with `webpack`, and the server responds with the generated bundle instead of the original script.
 The hot module replacement is also powered by `webpack`.

 ## Motivation